-"Snacking" and "dieting" don't usually go together, which can make it tough to stick with a weight-loss plan if you're the graze-all-day type.
-But with Weight Watchers, now called WW, you can have your snacks and lose weight too — as long as you're sticking to your allotted points.
+"Snacking" and "dieting" don't usually go together, which can make it tough to stick with a weight-loss plan.
+But sticking to the best snacks on Weight Watchers (now called WW) can allow you to graze all day and lose weight too — as long as you keep to your allotted points.

-Here's how WW's SmartPoints work when it comes to snacks, how to choose a snack that fits with your goals and 10 easy, healthy Weight Watchers snacks to make or buy.
+Here's how WW's SmartPoints work, how to choose a snack that fits with your goals and 10 of the best Weight Watchers snacks to buy or make at home.

 How Do WW SmartPoints Work?

-Instead of having you track calories, WW's SmartPoints system calculates a daily points allowance for you based on your height, weight, age, sex and weight-loss goal.
-Each food item is assigned a specific points value based on its calories, protein, saturated fat and sugar.
+Each food item is then assigned a specific points value based on its calories, protein, saturated fat and sugar.

 A cup of whole-wheat penne pasta is 9 SmartPoints, for example, while strawberries are 0 points.

-How to Choose a Good Weight Watchers Snack
+How to Choose the Best Weight Watchers Snack

-Each day, you are given a certain number of points and how you use them is up to you.
+You're given a certain number of points per day, and how you use them is up to you, according to the website.
 Ideally, you should carve out some of the points to be used for snacks throughout the day.

 For example, if your plan gives you 23 points, you could plan your day like this: